gatecat/nextpnr-xilinx/README.md

   - Make sure `RAPIDWRIGHT_PATH` is set
   - Run `java -Xmx36G  -jar rapidwright_bbaexport.jar xc7a35tcsg324-1 ./rapidwright/constids.inc ./rapidwright/xc7a35t.bba`
   - Run `./bbasm ./rapidwright/xc7a35t.bba rapidwright/xc7a35t.bin`
+  - Note: it would be possible to prebuild databases to remove the build time dependency on RapidWright
  - Run `attosoc.sh` in `rapidwright/examples/arty-a35`.

 ## Creating chip database from RapidWright